aparna-1407/cs6474_project/index.md

 **Experiment 4: Text Conditioned image Editing**
 * Loading in a pretrained Stable Diffusion v1.4 model, the diffusion process is performed in the latent space (of size 4ˆ64ˆ64) of its pre-trained autoencoder, working with 512ˆ512-pixel images.
 * We optimize the latent space by freezing the SD backbone and finetuning the CLIPEncoder for 1000 steps with a learning rate of 2e^3 using Adam.
-T
 * Then, we fine-tune the diffusion model after freezing the CLIPEncoder for 1500 steps with a learning rate of 5e^7 using Adam.
 ![image](https://github.com/aparna-1407/cs6476_project_team18/assets/93538009/517ca014-e1ac-43f8-b644-e7dfd58d2ebb)
 ![image](https://github.com/aparna-1407/cs6476_project_team18/assets/93538009/167814f7-5747-4123-9521-ba78e721af95)